 This conference aims to help correct modern scholarship’s oversight of the second king of Rome, Numa Pompilius – the foundational figure of Roman religion who also enjoyed a remarkably long, varied, and rich nachleben in Western thought, literature, and art.
 We invite abstracts (500 words) for papers that will last 25 minutes.See more details >

-The AAH campaign work covers a range of areas including education, policy and partnerships.
+Our advocacy work covers a range of areas including education, policy and partnerships.
 It builds on 4 decades of initiatives helping to shape and secure the future of the discipline and reach out to new audiences.See more details >

 Undergraduate dissertation prize.